xpdAcq/xpdAcq/docs/templates/usb_Running.rst

   The magnifying tool is enabled by clicking on the button on the toolbar that looks like a magnifying glass.

-  Now we will select five rings that PyFai will use to do the calibration.
+  Now we will select five rings that PyFAI will use to do the calibration.
 To do this click on the magnifying glass button again to deselect the magnifying tool so the cursor looks like an arrow.
 You will place the tip of the arrow on the first ring and then **RIGHT click**.  you will see dots going around the